opencitations/metadata/development/01/motivating-scenario.md

 ## Description

-Basic operations on in-text references, like retrieve all the in-text reference pointers, retrieve all related bibliographic references, identify whether reference pointers appear in lists or alone, and count the number of times a bibliographic reference is cited in the text (i.e. the number of reference pointers).
+Basic operations on in-text references, like retrieve all the in-text reference pointers that appear in a text, retrieve all related bibliographic references, identify whether reference pointers appear in lists or alone, and count the number of times a bibliographic reference is cited in the text (i.e. the number of reference pointers).

 Pointers and lists can be identified with respect to the XML document by means of a XPath selector.